intel/llvm/sycl/doc/syclcompat/README.md

 `add_event`.
 This is used, for example, to implement `syclcompat::free_async` to schedule release of memory after a kernel or `mempcy`.
 SYCL device properties can be queried through `device_ext` as well.

+Users can manage queues through the `syclcompat::set_default_queue(sycl::queue q)` free function, and the `device_ext` `set_saved_queue`, `set_default_queue`, and `get_saved_queue` member functions.
+`set_default_queue` is blocking, and overwrites the previous default queue with a user defined one, waiting for any submitted kernels to finish.
+The `device_ext` automatically sets the saved queue to the default queue.
+Therefore, it's important to note that if the previous default queue was the device's saved queue, setting a new default queue will update the reference of the saved queue to the new default one to keep the state of the class consistent.

 The class is exposed as follows: